This is the time of the year when a lot of hunters panic

-With less than two weeks until the start of deer season, they've realized there is no time left and they've got nowhere to hunt.
+With just a few short weeks until the start of deer season, they've realized there's no time left and they’ve got nowhere to hunt.

 I will admit, it’s not like the old days, where blaze orange was a welcome sight on just about any farm.
 But the situation is not nearly as dire as many want to believe.
 It simply takes a little work.